 Changes in the mean and maximum lengths of wet and dry spells (and mean maximum temperature) have been calculated separately for the climatological wet and dry seasons using an ensemble of CMIP5 and CMIP6 models across the global tropics and subtropics.
-An objective methodology is used to classify the seasonality at each location and to determine the timing of the climatological wet and dry season(s); metrics including total seasonal rainfall, number of rainy days, rain per rainy day and the mean and maximum length of wet and dry spells are then calculated for the wet and dry seasons separately.
+An objective methodology is used to classify the seasonality at each location and to determine the timing of the climatological wet and dry season(s); metrics including total seasonal rainfall, number of rainy days, rain per rainy day, and the mean and maximum length of wet and dry spells are then calculated for the wet and dry seasons separately.

-Our main results are (also summarised in Figure 12):
+Our main results are as follows (also summarized in Fig. 12):